 Rush Limbaugh, ‘voice of American conservatism,’ has died

-Rush Limbaugh, the talk radio host who ripped into liberals and laid waste to political correctness with a merry brand of malice that made him one of the most powerful voices on the American right and foretold the rise of Donald Trump, died Wednesday.
+Rush Limbaugh, the talk radio host who ripped into liberals and laid waste to political correctness with a merry brand of malice that made him one of the most powerful voices on the American right, influencing the rightward push of conservatism and the rise of Donald Trump, died Wednesday.
 He was 70.

-Limbaugh, an outspoken lover of cigars, had been diagnosed with lung cancer.
-His death was announced on his website.
+Limbaugh said a year ago that he had lung cancer.
+His death was announced on his show by his wife, Kathryn.

-President Trump, during a State of the Union speech, awarded Limbaugh the Presidential Medal of Freedom, the nation’s highest civilian honor.

 Unflinchingly conservative, wildly partisan, bombastically self-promoting and larger than life, Limbaugh galvanized listeners for more than 30 years with his talent for vituperation and sarcasm.